SCIENTIFIC ADVISORY BOARD

 ROBERT J. VANDER ZANDEN, PH.D.

-Dr. Robert J. Vander Zanden, Board Member since 2004, was elected Chairman of the Board in early 2009.
-Having served as a Vice President of R&D with Kraft Foods International, he brings a long and distinguished career in applied technology, product commercialization, and business knowledge of the food science industry to Spherix.
+Dr. Robert J. Vander Zanden, having served as a Vice President of R&D with Kraft Foods International, brings a long and distinguished career in applied technology, product commercialization, and business knowledge to Hoth Therapeutics.
 In his 30-year career, he has been with ITT Continental Baking Company as a Product Development Scientist; with Ralston Purina’s Protein Technology Division as Manager Dietary Foods R&D; with Keebler as Group Director, Product and Process Development; with Grupo Gamesa, a Frito-Lay Company, as Vice President, Technology; and with Nabisco as Vice President of R&D for their International Division.
 With the acquisition of Nabisco by Kraft Foods, he became the Vice President of R&D for Kraft’s Latin American Division.
 Dr. Vander Zanden retired from Kraft Foods in 2004.
 He currently holds the title of Adjunct Professor and Lecturer in the Department of Food, Nutrition, and Packaging Sciences at Clemson University, where he also is a member of their Industry Advisory Board.
 His focus on achieving product and process innovation through training, team building and creating positive working environments has earned him multiple awards for product and packaging innovation.
 Dr. Vander Zanden holds a Ph.D. in Food Science and an M.S. in Inorganic Chemistry from Kansas State University, and a B.S. in Chemistry from the University of Wisconsin – Platteville, where he was named a Distinguished Alumnus in 2002.

 Hoth Therapeutics seeks to enhance shareholder value not only through business performance and practices, but also through responsible and effective communication with its shareholders.